webosose/website/content/en/samples/posts/2023-12-19-face-certification-kiosk-using-webos.md

 ## Installation

-This section describeds how to set up this project on your client device and host PC.
+This section describes how to set up this project on your client device and host PC.

 {{< note "Before You Begin" >}}
 - This guide is based on using **a single host PC**.
 It can also be adapted for multi-server environments to efficiently accommodate both centralized and distributed systems.